webrecorder/pywb/docs/manual/owb-to-pywb-config.rst

-Converting OpenWayback Config to pywb config
+Converting OpenWayback Config to pywb Config
 ============================================

-OpenWayback includes many different type of configurations.
+OpenWayback includes many different types of configurations.

 For most use cases, using OutbackCDX with pywb is the recommended approach, as explained in :ref:`using-outback`.